Vyuhita24/Tkinter-playgrounds/README.md

 # The_first
-My first ever program which is on gaming.
+My first ever project which is on gaming.